GnomedDev/mkw-sp/www/features.markdown

 A log is stored to a file on the SD/USB and crash reports contain more details.
 Some bugs in custom tracks have specific checks with associated explanation messages.

 **Custom Discord Status** [riidefi, IPG]<br />
-On Dolphin 5.0-17155 and later, MKW-SP can now configure a custom Discord status.
+On Dolphin 5.0-17155 and later, MKW-SPC can now configure a custom Discord status.

-## Limitations and known bugs

-Ghost solidity is off by one frame when switching.
-See [issue 44](https://github.com/mkw-sp/mkw-sp/issues/44).

-VS and battle settings aren't saved.
-See [issue 50](https://github.com/mkw-sp/mkw-sp/issues/50).

-On courses with the `pylon01` object, time trials with more than 4 players will desync.
-See [issue 94](https://github.com/mkw-sp/mkw-sp/issues/94).

-Most gecko codes won't work because of the different memory map, and because of the memory protection.
-This won't be fixed.